loosolab/FRED/docs/add_whitelist.md

 <tr>
 <td>
 <div>
-The whitelist for the reference genome depends on the organism.
+In this example, the whitelist for the <br>
+reference genome is represented as depending<br> on the organism.For this reason, the <br>
-For this reason, the 'ident_key' is assigned 'organism'.
-The organisms are the keys whose values are the whitelists.
+'ident_key' is assigned 'organism_name'.<br>
+The possible organisms form the keys <br>
+specified under 'whitelist'.
+Their values<br> are those reference genomes that can be set<br> for the respective organism.
 </div>
 </td>
 <td>
 <div>
-The whitelist for 'organism' contains all allowed organisms as values.
+The whitelist for 'organism_name' contains<br>
-These form the keys in the dependent whitelist 'reference_genome'.
+all allowed organisms as values.
+These form<br> the keys in the dependent whitelist 'reference_genome'.
 </div>
 </td>
 </tr>